NEARBuilders/audits/README.md

 |                                Description                               |                                          Link                                         |
 | :----------------------------------------------------------------------: | :-----------------------------------------------------------------------------------: |
 | Near Protocol Discloses Wallet Breach That May Have Exposed Private Keys | [Decrypt](https://decrypt.co/106819/near-protocol-wallet-breach-exposed-private-keys) |

+# To-do

+* Finish finding all audits
+* Backup all the audits on Arweave + IPFS and archive all instances of audit on wayback machine
+* Work with ecosystem aggregator like NEAR Horizon to reference audits
+* Compile all the exploits
+* Let projects and NEAR Founders know to make a PR
+* Contact all projects without audits and let them know they can’t be lacking in these streets like that
+* Publish this on BOS

+# Contribution Guidelines
+To learn how to contribute to the public repo go to [Contribution Guidelines](contribution.md)